 What needs to change

-Liability management aims to reduce the number of inactive wells over time.
-These are wells that haven't produced and have been idle for 6 or 12 months based on the well classification.
+Liability management in the oil and gas sector aims to reduce the number of inactive sites (wells, facilities, and pipelines) over time.
+Inactive wells, specifically, are wells that haven't produced and have been idle for 6 or 12 months based on the well classification.
 However, closure work has not kept pace with the steady growth of the number of inactive wells.
 While the recent economic downturn has played a factor, even during times of prosperity, the amount of closure work has often lagged behind.
 There were approximately 97 000 inactive wells in the province at the end of 2020, up from 89 000 in 2019, and 84 000 in 2018.

-It is clear that how we manage liability has not slowed the growth of inactive wells.
-Historically, liability management has been largely reactive and not focussed on the full life cycle of energy development.
-In particular, the liability management rating (LMR), which is a rating based on a company's liabilities and assets, is not an accurate measure of whether a company will be able to address their end-of-life obligations.
+It is clear that how we manage liability has not slowed the growth of inactive sites.
+Historically, liability management has been largely reactive and not focused on the full life cycle of energy development.
+In particular, the liability management rating (LMR), which is a ratio of a company's liabilities and assets, is not an accurate measure of whether a company will be able to address their regulatory and end-of-life obligations.

 A company with an LMR of 1.0 — meaning they have the same amount of assets as liabilities — avoids having to post security for future closure work.
 When a company has more liabilities than assets, their rating would then drop below 1.0, and we would focus on collecting security.
 At this point it is often too late in the life cycle to collect security because the company may already be in financial distress.
 Some companies that are in distress eventually become insolvent, and some of their liabilities could ultimately be managed by the industry-funded Orphan Well Association (OWA).

 We have seen companies become insolvent with ratings above 2.0, and some as high as 30, which highlights the need for change.
-With this, a more holistic review—aside from mere information on assets and liabilities—is needed to assess whether companies can meet their regulatory and liability obligations and safely clean up their sites.
+A more holistic approach was needed to assess whether companies can meet their regulatory and liability obligations and safely clean up their sites.

 New liability management framework